-Walking through the narrow streak of valley with 200 ft rock walls on both the sides is a awesome lifetime experience.
+Walking through the narrow streak of valley with 200 feet rock walls on both the sides is a awesome lifetime experience.
 Descending full Sandhan valley is always a memorable outing and the overnight stay under the sparkling sky, along the reservoir side, is a tart on the cake.
 Sandhan valley is located on the western side of the beautiful Bhandardara region, near Samrad village.
 The valley is surrounded with mighty forts Alang, Madan and Kulang known as AMK rated as the toughest trek in Sahyadri.
 Ratangad, Ajoba & Kalsubai Peak 5400 feet highest peak in Maharashtra mountain ranges.
 Ghatghar dam located nea by is ideal unexplored camping spot in Maharashtra.

-At some places its width is less than 3 feet and at some places sun rays unable to even reach the ground.
-Which gives it’s the name valley of shadows to go at end of gorge you have cross 2 water pools, water level changes according to season.
+At some places its width is less than three feet and at some places sun rays unable to even reach the ground.
+Which gives it’s the name valley of shadows to go at end of gorge you have cross two water pools, water level changes according to season.
 In winter water is up to waist and in summer it is up to knee high level.
 At the end of valley you get magnificent view of high cliffs and deep valleys.
-You have to rappel down 1 patch max height 45 feet and the famous Sandhan Valley rock patches.
+You have to rappel down one patch max height 45 feet and the famous Sandhan Valley rock patches.

-For the two small rock patches we should use ropes to climb down.
-After climbing down the second rock patch you shall see some flat ground where we can stay overnight.
-There is a small stream that gives you fresh water drinking.
-This stream flows into a huge pond.
-This pond water is not suitable for drinking purpose the rare chance to see dance of stars, shooting stars at night from aperture created by 15 feet wide and 200 feet long walls makes trek to Sandhan Valley special and memorable.
+For the two small rock patches, we should use ropes to climb down.
+After climbing down the second rock patch, you shall see some flat ground where we can stay overnight.
+There is a small stream that gives you freshwater drinking.
+This stream flows into a vast pond.
+This pond water is not suitable for drinking purposes the rare chance to see the dance of stars, shooting stars at night from aperture created by 15 feet wide, and 200 feet long walls makes the trek to Valley unique and memorable.

 For those who have attempted want to go once again however very few people have taken up this phase as it is considered to be very tough.
 Sandhan Valley is that part of the beautiful Sahyadri mountain ranges which offers a challenging trek a trekker’s delight.